 Soup (Editor of 1 Across) writes…

 Compiling crossword puzzles is an art and, like most things, one gets better with practice.
 I remember very well completing my first puzzle, and being unbelievably chuffed with myself that I’d filled a grid without using any obscure African tribes, Australian fish or grasses found on the steppes, and that I’d got a set of clues which (so I thought) were brilliant.
 Then I showed it to a compiler friend, who gently pointed out that I had 12 three-letter words, some terrible definitions and lots of superfluous words (plus one or two good clues) and that I should have another go.
 I was so deflated – it was, after all, the best puzzle I’d ever compiled, by definition – but I got out the pencil and plodded on.
 The second puzzle was awful.
 The third was a little better.
 By the time I got to the fiftieth, I was beginning to get somewhere.
+It is highly unlikely that we’ll publish the first puzzle you’ve written; almost all of our compilers (even the new ones!) have had puzzles on several other outlets first, where they can interact with solvers and find out what distinguishes a perfectly decent clue from a really good one.
+In terms of submission to us, keep your powder dry and wait till you’ve got a themed puzzle where you’re really very happy with every single clue, not just most of them.

 When you’re sending a puzzle out to the world, you need to be really happy with it.
 If there’s anything in it which you’re not sure would pass muster, don’t publish it; have a re-think and fix any problems first.
 The solver will spot things that you’re not happy with, and be dissatisfied!